Follow the conference on Twitter #PainPrescribing

 - Learn how to use the National Prescribing Competency Framework as proposed by the NMC

 - Understand how to effectively develop, demonstrate and maintain continued competence in Prescribing for Pain

-- Identify key strategies for improving nurse prescribing practice for pain
+- Identify key strategies for improving non medical prescribing practice for pain

-- Develop your role and confidence as a nurse prescriber
+- Develop your role and confidence as a non medical prescriber

 - Self assess, reflect and expand your skills in prescribing practice whilst understanding your limits of practice